 He is a summa cum laude graduate of Princeton University, and earned both an M.B.A. and a Ph.D. in Chemistry from Columbia University.

-Fred Cohen is a Partner at TPG and co-founder of TPG Biotechnology, a life science focused investment effort.
-For the last 15 years, Dr. Cohen has been at TPG where he has been responsible for co-leading the Biotechnology investment effort.
-The Biotechnology team has invested in over 50 companies covering areas of Drug Discovery and Development, Personalized Medicine, Allied Pharmaceutical Services, Industrial Biotechnology and Medical Technology.
+Fred Cohen is a Founder and Senior Managing Director of Vida Ventures, a Biotechnology investment group.
+Prior to this, he was a Partner at TPG and co-founder of TPG Biotechnology, a life science focused investment effort.
+During his 15 years at TPG, he was responsible for co-leading the Biotechnology investment effort.
+The TPG Biotechnology team has invested in over 50 companies covering areas of Drug Discovery and Development, Personalized Medicine, Allied Pharmaceutical Services, Industrial Biotechnology and Medical Technology.
 For the last 30 years, Dr. Cohen has been at UCSF where he has had clinical responsibilities as an Internist for hospitalized patients, a consulting Endocrinologist, and as the Chief of the Division of Endocrinology and Metabolism.
 Prior to joining TPG, he was a Professor of Medicine, Cellular and Molecular Pharmacology, and Biochemistry and Biophysics.
 His research interests include structure based drug design, prion diseases, computational biology and heteropolymer chemistry.
 Dr. Cohen has published over 200 peer reviewed articles, participated as a co-inventor on over 10 patents and has served as an editor or editorial board member of several international scientific journals.
 Dr. Cohen received his BS degree in Molecular Biophysics and Biochemistry from Yale University, his D.Phil. in Molecular Biophysics from Oxford on a Rhodes Scholarship, his MD from Stanford and his postdoctoral training and postgraduate medical training in Internal Medicine and Endocrinology at UCSF.
 Dr. Cohen is a member of the National Academy of Medicine and the American Academy of Arts and Sciences.
-Dr. Cohen currently serves on the Board of Directors of several biotechnology and pharmaceutical organizations including Biocryst, CareDx, Cell Design Labs, Five Prime Therapeutics, Genomic Health, Progyny, Rapid Micro Biosystems, Roka, Tandem Diabetes, and Veracyte.
+Dr. Cohen currently serves on the Board of Directors of several biotechnology and pharmaceutical organizations including BioCryst, CareDx, Cell Design Labs, Five Prime Therapeutics, Genomic Health, Progyny, Tandem Diabetes, Urogen and Veracyte.

 Stephen Knight joined F-Prime Capital in 2003 where he serves as President and Managing Partner.
 He has worked in the pharmaceutical and biotechnology industries for over 25 years and invests broadly across healthcare.
 Steve serves on the Board of Directors of Innovent Biologics, Iora Health, Pulmocide, Semma Therapeutics and Denali Therapeutics.
 Steve previously served on the boards of several private and public health care companies including, Blueprint Medicines (NASDAQ: BPMC) FoldRx Pharmaceuticals (acquired by Pfizer), Ironwood Pharmaceuticals (NASDAQ: IRWD), NextWave Pharmaceuticals (acquired by Pfizer), Proteostasis Therapeutics (NASDAQ: PTI), and Respivert, Ltd (acquired by J&J).